 Mean score of companies in the Coal Tar Production industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Korean Reinsurance Company's score of 25 is higher than 70% of the industry.
+Korean Reinsurance Company's score of 14 is lower than 88% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2023, the Korean Reinsurance Company reported total carbon emissions of approximately 997,600 kg CO2e, comprising 292,400 kg CO2e from Scope 1 and 705,200 kg CO2e from Scope 2 emissions.
-This marks a decrease from 2022, when total emissions were about 1,079,600 kg CO2e, with Scope 1 emissions at 301,300 kg CO2e and Scope 2 emissions at 778,300 kg CO2e.
-The company has consistently disclosed emissions data for Scope 1 and Scope 2 over the past three years, with 2021 emissions recorded at approximately 1,035,900 kg CO2e.
-Despite these figures, the Korean Reinsurance Company has not set specific reduction targets or climate pledges, nor does it report on Scope 3 emissions.
-The absence of reduction initiatives or commitments indicates a potential area for future development in their climate strategy.
-The company’s emissions data is independently reported and not cascaded from any parent organisation.
-Overall, while the Korean Reinsurance Company has made strides in reducing its carbon footprint, further commitments and targets could enhance its climate action profile.
+In 2023, the Korean Reinsurance Company reported total emissions of approximately 997,600 kg CO2e, which includes 705,200 kg CO2e from Scope 2 emissions related to purchased electricity.
+This marks a slight decrease from 2022, where total emissions were about 1,079,600 kg CO2e, with Scope 2 emissions at 778,300 kg CO2e.
+The company has not disclosed any Scope 1 emissions data.
+Despite the emissions data, Korean Reinsurance Company has not set specific reduction targets or initiatives, as indicated by the absence of documented reduction targets or commitments to the Science Based Targets initiative (SBTi).
+The company’s climate strategy appears to be in its early stages, with no significant pledges or initiatives reported.
+The emissions data is not cascaded from any parent organization, indicating that the figures are independently reported by the Korean Reinsurance Company.
+The company continues to monitor its carbon footprint and may develop more comprehensive climate commitments in the future.

 Companies disclose and commit to reducing emissions to show they are serious about reducing emissions impact over time.
 They can also help a company track its progress over time.